soroushmalek67/flex_take_home_assignment/README.md

 How to run the codes:
 1. Run the Python code, soroush_malek_flex_flattening_code.py, to flatten data.
-The CSV file that includes all the data will be created.
+Then the CSV file that includes all the data will be created.
 2. Declare the source data in dbt.
 3. Create the model and the test for the first-level data.
 4. Create the model and the test for the second-level data.
 5. Create the model and the test for the lowest-level data.